jneurock/viking-base/README.md

 ### Pre-Build

-Version 6.1.0 includes a new method that can be overridden called `preBuild`.
+Version 6.1.0 included a new method that can be overridden called `preBuild`.
 This method is expected to return a stream and exists as a hook to process HTML before it passes into the `gulp-htmlbuild` plugin.

 Example: